gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ```
 grep -v "#" /etc/ansible/ansible.cfg | grep -v ^$
 ```

-- In this section, you will edit/uncomment the following settings, under [default] section:
+- Above command output shows an empty default config section, you will edit/uncomment the following settings, under [default] section:
   - inventory  = /etc/ansible/hosts
-  - deprecation_warning = False
   - gathering = explicit
   - host_key_checking = False
   - timeout = 10
+  - deprecation_warnings = False
   - retry_files_enabled = False

 - Edit the config file
   - Use your favorite editing method to edit the file
-  - Use sudo if needed, sudo password is cisco
+  - Root privileges are required to edit /etc/ansible/ansible.cfg, sudo password is cisco
-  - Ubuntu inbuilt editors: vi, vim
+  - Ubuntu inbuilt editors: vi, vim, or nano
   - [VI reference](./vi-reference.md)

 ```
-vi /etc/ansible/ansible.cfg
+sudo vi /etc/ansible/ansible.cfg
 ```

 - The target config lines are already there in the file but are commented.
 Simply delete # at the beginning of the line.

+  - Note: *gathering = implicit* will need to be changed to *explicit*
+  - Note: *deprecation_warnings = True* will need to be changed to *False*

 - After editing, the config file will look like below.

-- Note: gathering = implicit will need to be changed to explicit

-### Sample output
+### Example output

 ```
 cisco@ansible-controller:~$ grep -v "^#" /etc/ansible/ansible.cfg | grep -v ^$